 machine learning and optimization.
 Despite its spectacular success, the

 BP algorithm is known to be correct only in cycle-free networks.
 However, in practice, the (loopy) BP algorithm

 works rather well in networks that have many cycles.
-In these papers we used BP algorithm for solving the well-known
+The first two papers use BP algorithm for solving the well-known

 maximum weight matchings (MWM) problem.
-We proved that BP solves this problem correctly on all graphs when the
+They prove that BP solves this problem correctly on all graphs when the

 linear programming (LP) relaxation of the problem has integer solutions.
-We also proved that BP and LP are
+They also prove that BP and LP are

 equivalent for finding MWM.
 The proof technique gives a better understanding of the often noted,